-- Compliance with the policy recommendations made in the Social Impact Expert Working Group EC DG ENTR Report (2012); - The availability of partners with Ethics, Privacy and Legal expertise to all MobiDataLab project staff members at the outset of the project and throughout; - Assurance that Privacy by Design, Ethics, Legal and Societal Impact requirements are included as research and development mandates integrated into the MobiDataLab project plan in compliance with GDPR Article 25; - Test and evaluation of research results will be carried out in WP3 under the principal of informed consent.
+- Compliance with the policy recommendations made in the Social Impact Expert Working Group EC DG ENTR Report (2012) - The availability of partners with Ethics, Privacy and Legal expertise to all MobiDataLab project staff members at the outset of the project and throughout - Assurance that Privacy by Design, Ethics, Legal and Societal Impact requirements are included as research and development mandates integrated into the MobiDataLab project plan in compliance with GDPR Article 25 - Test and evaluation of research results will be carried out in WP3 under the principle of informed consent

-3.2.8.
+4.2.7.
 Minimum Resort to Exceptions and Derogations

 The GPDR allows for exceptions and derogations for personal data used for research.
-For example, general exemptions for processing of certain categories of sensitive personal data (e.g.

-Article 6 and Recital 50).
-Exceptions for a right to opposition for processing or storage of data (Article 89), and for processing of data without consent (Article 6.1.f, Recitals 47 and 157) may be applicable.
-MobiDataLab commits to a minimum resort to exceptions and derogations in the processing of personal data within the project for the purposes of research.
+For example, general exemptions for processing certain categories of sensitive personal data (e.g., Article 6 and Recital 50).
+Exceptions for a right to opposition for processing or storage of data (Article 89), and processing of data without consent (Article 6.1.f, Recitals 47 and 157) may be applicable.
+MobiDataLab commits to a minimum resort to exceptions and derogations in the processing of personal data within the project for research purposes.

-3.2.9.
+4.2.8.
 Activities Dedicated to Protection and Securing of Personal Data